somanie1/QUIZGAME/README.md

 QUIZGAME is a mobile brainteaser app for educative and fun purposes.
-It was created by Stephanie Onyiwa under the ALX Software engineering programme in session 2023/2024.
-It was inspired by her love for quizeez, puzzles and current affairs.
-This game is packed with over 20 brainteasers and is very beginner friendly.
+It was created by me, Stephanie Onyiwa under the ALX Software engineering programme in session 2023/2024.
+It isinspired by my love for web games, quizeez and puzzles.
+This game is packed with over 20 brainteasers and is user friendly.
 TECHNOLOGIES USED: HTML, CSS, JAVASCRIPT, Webhost (vercel.com)